Bees pollinate flowers, right? So so some moths, and a few other insects. The flowers get to reproduce, and the bees get food.

 And sometimes the conflict of interests is with ourselves.
 Our own doubts and fears can keep us from nurturing ourselves and our creative side.
 We wonder so hard if we are doing the right thing that we can talk ourselves out of the self-care that dance gives us.
 We put so much pressure on ourselves.
 Who are we to dance?
 We’re not very good.
 We’re not even “doing anything” with our dance.
 Well, so what?

-It’s on us to gather that nectar and pollen.
+It’s on us to gather our own nectar.

 Yes, sometimes it’s very, very hard to give ourselves that love and care, to give ourselves time to rest, to enjoy things, to dance, whatever it is we need to thrive.
 Nature abhors a vacuum, they say, and our time tends to fill up fast.